JamesH003/Rocket-Game/README.md

 ### New Site Users

 - As a new site user, I would like to understand the purpose of the site, so that I can decide if I want to use it.
-- As a new site user, I would like to understand the aim of the game, so that I can maximise my chances .
+- As a new site user, I would like to understand the aim of the game, so that I can maximise my chances.
 - As a new site user, I would like to see strong enticing visuals, so that I can enjoy the experience.
 - As a new site user, I would like to readily understand the layout of the game/quiz, so that I don't waste time figuring it out.
 - As a new site user, I would like to be able to control any sound, so that I can tailor my experience to my needs.